The Garden in February - Jobs and Tips

 Jobs / Tips

-One of the quietest months in the garden, not much to do and if you haven't done it, the weather often makes it fairly unpleasant to start now.
+One of the quietest months in the garden, not much to do and if you haven't done it, the weather often makes it fairly unpleasant to start.
 For the hardy souls though, there are jobs and it can even be pleasant on a calmer, warmer day.

 Time to prune your pomes, but leave your drupes well alone.
 A pome is a fruit with pips, apples and pears (also quince and medlars) whereas a drupe is a fruit with a stone, plums, cherries, peaches and apricots.

 The dormant winter months are an ideal time to prune the over congested spurs from pome fruits.
-Apples and pears are mainly spur-fruiting trees, meaning that the fruits are produced on short lateral branches some 6-12 inches long.
+Apples and pears are mainly spur-fruiting, meaning that the fruits are produced on short lateral branches some 6-12 inches long.
 When a tree has been growing for some time, these spurs become over-crowded.
 The result is a rather untidy looking tree, lots of blossom and lots of small and not very high quality fruit.
-If you reduce the spurs, then the overall yield won't increase, but you will get a good improvement in the size and quality of the fruit that form.
+Reducing the spurs won't increase the overall yield, but you will get a good improvement in the size and quality of the fruit that form.

-Remove the older more complicated growth and thin weak stems leaving young vigorous growth behind.
-It depends on the state of the tree, but you should be aiming to remove about a third of the spur stems.
+Remove older more complicated growth and thin weak stems leaving young vigorous growth behind.
+You should aim to remove about a third of the spur stems.
 If you repeat this process every year or two, then the tree will eventually be fruiting only on wood that is no more than a few years old.

-If you have a very overgrown tree where the fruit is being borne further and further from the trunk each year, then it's a good idea to perform some more drastic pruning.
+If you have a very overgrown tree where the fruit is being borne further and further from the trunk, it's a good idea to perform some more drastic pruning.
 Rather than trying to trim the spurs, you need to cut them all off and about a third of the branch too.
 Cut back to a fork, and just do 1/3rd of the branches this year and complete it over the next two years.

-Make plans.
-Consider plants and planting.
-Put canes or a hose pipe across the garden to mark out planned beds, patios or other features.
-Then ignore it for a few days, look out of the window and change it all totally if necessary.
-Winter is a good time to prepare for the coming growing season.
-Take your time when deciding on your grand design and get it right before you start on it when the warmer weather and breaking buds tempt you beyond the confines of the fire-side (whether metaphorical or literal).
+Make plans, consider plants and planting.
+Use canes or a hose pipe on the garden mark out planned beds, patios or other features, then ignore them for a few days, look out of the window and reconsider.
+Take your time when deciding on your grand design and get it right before you start when the warmer weather and breaking buds tempt you beyond the confines of the fire-side.

-If you've already decided, then get a patio or deck ordered and laid now.
-You'll certainly get it done quicker and probably also cheaper than later on.
+A good time to get a patio or deck ordered and laid.
+You'll get it done sooner and possibly cheaper than later on.
 Make your mind up and order from a contractor in March and the chances are that by the time you move up the queue, you may not get to sit out until June.
 Hard areas outside extend the season of use of the garden.
 Lunch alfresco on a warm April day surrounded by the fresh green shoots of spring is a real delight.

 Feed and continue to feed the birds.
 This gets more important as winter goes on, it's been a long time since much wild food grew and it's a while still until there's anything new.
-Don't forget on the warmer days as well.
-Hunger isn't nice whatever the temperature.
+Don't forget on the warmer days too, hunger isn't nice whatever the temperature.

 Tip.
 Use an old pair of tights as a tree tie.
 They're strong, don't rot, are soft and cheap.
 Tie around the tree and stake in a figure of 8 so that the tree trunk doesn't rub against the stake.

-If you can't plant them straight away, then "heel them in".
+If you can't plant bare rooted trees or hedging plants straight away, then "heel them in".
 This means cover the roots with soil in a temporary position so that they don't rot or dry out.
 Don't be tempted to leave them in the bag or other wrapping even for a short time.
-If you haven't space to put them in the soil, then "planting" them in sharp sand (a couple of quid for a bag from a builders merchant) will do nearly as well (dries out quicker than soil).
+If you haven't space to put them in the soil, then "planting" them in sharp sand (a couple of quid for a bag from a builders merchant) will do nearly as well (but dries out quicker than soil).
 You could even do this in a bucket or other container as long as there are drainage holes in the bottom so the roots don't sit in water.